CIEE Prague: Central European Studies

 Previous Czech language study is not required.
 One semester of college-level European (especially Central European) studies is recommended (i.e., history, sociology, economics, political science, language, or literature).

-Students are expected to take 16-18 semester credit hours per semester to received 4 Haverford credits.
+Students are expected to take 16-18 semester credit hours per semester to receive 4 Haverford credits.
+Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.
 Study abroad students are required to take one Czech language course (including two weeks of intensive language training during orientation) and four area studies courses.
 All area studies courses are taught in English.
 Students take a minimum of two CIEE courses, and may be able to enroll in up to six credits outside of CIEE courses at FAMU or Charles University.
 Students may also take the CIEE Seminar on Living and Learning in Prague for an extra two credits.
 The required intensive (“fast track”) Czech language course fulfills Haverford’s language requirement.

 Art History, Anthropology, Central European Area Studies, Cinema, Communications, Cultural Studies, Economics, Environmental Studies, Gender Studies, History, International Relations, Literature, Philosophy, Political Science, Psychology, Religion, and Theater.
 Students may take courses at Charles University (CU) and the Prague Film and Television School of the Academy of the Performing Arts (FAMU).